muhtasimadil/alfolio/_pages/about.md

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false  # includes social icons at the bottom of the page
+social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 This is Muhtasim Ahmed Adil.
 Some people call me "Muhtasim", some call me "Adil", some call me "Invincible".

 Currently studying Computer Science at Brac University, Dhaka, Bangladesh.
-Interested in DeFi.
+Very interested in DeFi.

-On my free time, I worry about society and how I can't have any impact.
-I like to take long walks, occasionally run, and like to think I have good taste in music.
+On my free time, I worry about society and remorse on how I can't have any impact.
+I like to take long walks, occasionally run, and like to think I have a good taste in music.

 Check out my [resume](/resume/) here.